 You can open an account and complete your E-KYC.
 But E-KYC has some limitations.
-As per RBI, large transaction cannot be done with only E-KYC.
-In that case you need to go to the fund office and complete the process.
+As per RBI, the large transaction cannot be done with only E-KYC.
+In that case, you need to go to the fund office and complete the process.

-You will be required to fill the form for auto-debit from your bank account or just connect account with mutual fund.
+You will be required to fill the form for auto-debit from your bank account or just connect the account with a mutual fund.

 Now Mutual funds are also having their own apps.
 So you can invest by downloading their apps.

 Investment can also be made through apps like Groww, Karvy, Kuvera etc. They don’t charge any fees for this.
-Process to start SIP through such apps is also same and mentioned above.
+The process to start SIP through such apps is also same and mentioned above.

 You can also invest by visiting mutual fund office.